 Abstract

 Hepatitis B virus (HBV) infection is one the main public health problem across the globe, since almost one third of the world population presents serological markers of contact with the virus.
 A profound impact on the epidemiology has been exerted by universal vaccination programmes in many countries, nevertheless the infection is still widespread also in its active form.
 In the areas of high endemicity (prevalence of hepatitis B surface antigen positivity > 7%), mother-to-child transmission represents the main modality of infection spread.
 That makes the correct management of HBV in pregnancy a matter of utmost importance.
 Furthermore, the infection in pregnancy needs to be carefully assessed and handled not only with respect to the risk of vertical transmission, but also with respect to gravid women health.
 Each therapeutic or preventive choice deserves to be weighed up attentively.
-On many aspects evidence is scarse or controversial.
+On many aspects evidence is scarce or controversial.
 This review will highlight the latest insights into the paramount steps in managing HBV in pregnancy, with particular attention to recommendations from recent guidelines and data from up-do-date research syntheses.

 Key words: Hepatitis B; Pregnancy; Therapy; Antiviral prophylaxis; Immunoprophylaxis; Hepatitis B immunoglobulin